Green oropendola: Feeding

-This bird usually moves through the forest canopy in mixed species flocks.
-It is an omnivore, foraging for fruits and insects among the leaves and branches.
-By consuming whole fruits, it acts as a seed disperser.
-It is one of several birds that follow small groups of red-throated caracara (Ibycter americanus) through the canopy.
-The caracaras are specialist predators of wasp nests, and the oropendolas have been observed following the group for several hours, feeding independently and not necessarily at the same level in the canopy nor on the same items of diet.
+The green oropendola appears to feed mostly on insects and other arthropods.
+It also feeds on fruit and nectar but details are lacking.
+It forages in flocks and usually in the forest canopy.
+At least in French Guiana it is an important seed disperser.
+The species has been observed following a small group of red-throated caracaras (Ibycter americanus) through the canopy.
+The caracaras are specialist predators of wasp nests, and the oropendolas followed the group for several hours, feeding independently and not necessarily at the same level in the canopy nor on the same items of diet.